jupyter-server/jupyter_server/examples/simple/README.md

 ## Extension 11 extending Extension 1

-`Extension 11` extends `Extension 1`.
+`Extension 11` extends `Extension 1` and brings a few more configs.

-It brings a few more configs.
 Run `jupyter simple-ext11 --generate-config && vi ~/.jupyter/jupyter_config.py`.

 The generated configuration should contains the following.